JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 ### Will Mailpile do automatic mail wiping?

 Inbox zero is a noble goal.
 Is that what you meant?
 We hope to encourage & work on plugins to achieve this goal.

+### Any plans to provide secure email accounts similar to what Lavabit did?

+No plans to do what Lavabit did as they were a centralized solution.
+Decentralization is one of our main end goals.
+We are considering offering services (relays, servers) that make the sending of email more secure + allow for decentralization + are sustainable + user friendly